Identification of general insurance contracts for accounting purposes (RMG 112)

 Assessing the significance of risks and benefits

-In determining whether a GIC exists, entities will need to apply professional judgement in assessing whether the:
+In determining whether a Genera insurance contract exists, entities will need to apply professional judgement in assessing whether the:

 • insurance risk being transferred from the policyholder to the insurer is significant